GaloisInc/cryptol/CONTRIBUTING.md

 In short:

-- Any substantial new features should be developed on a branch prefixed with `feature/`, and then merged into `master` when completed.
+- Any substantial new features should be developed on a branch prefixed with `feature-`, and then merged into `master` when completed.
-- When we reach a feature freeze for a release, we create a new branch prefixed with `release/`, for example `release/2.1.0`.
+- When we reach a feature freeze for a release, we create a new branch prefixed with `release-`, for example `release-2.1.0`.
 When the release is made, we merge those changes back into `master` and make a snapshot commit on the `release` branch.
-- If a critical bug emerges in already-released software, we create a branch off of the relevant `release` branch commit prefixed with `hotfix/2.1.1`.
+- If a critical bug emerges in already-released software, we create a branch off of the relevant `release` branch commit prefixed with `hotfix-`.
 When the hotfix is complete, we merge those changes back into `master` and make a snapshot commit on the `release` branch.